The 8 Best Types of Roof Insulation for Your Home

 These panels serve as a strong thermal insulator—better even than fiber insulation—and they have the price tag to prove it, coming in between $7 and $12 per square foot, on average.
 However, their airtight characteristics can actually be their downfall when it comes to installing this insulation for your home’s roof.
 SIPs are so good at minimizing airflow that they can prevent ventilation.

-If you decide to use this insulation type, then you may need to take steps to install mechanical ventilation to prevent condensation and mold problems.
+If you decide to use this insulation type, you may need to install mechanical ventilation to prevent condensation and mold.
 Similarly, SIPs are susceptible to moisture damage, which can be harder to detect in a roof with such structurally tight insulation material.

 If you've chosen your roof insulation type and want to hire a professional to complete your project, you may be wondering which professional is best for installing roof insulation: roofers or insulation contractors.
-While a roofer can inspect your roof before you install insulation, the best person for the job is a professional roof sealer near you.
+While a roofer can inspect your roof before you install insulation, the best person for the job is an insulation professional near you.

 A roof sealer specializes in keeping roofs sealed, and is specialized in ensuring your insulation will insulate your home without negatively impacting your home’s airflow.